|

 A substring of one of the basewords is a proper name (such as Peter in Lampeter) and is replaced by another proper name to form another word.
 The proper names are not individually clued.
 For example: Avalon, Avedon; substituting Ed for Al.

-FINAL NAME CHANGE (*5, 6) (*5 = not MW)
+FINAL NAME CHANGE (*5, 6) (*5 = not MW) If cigarette firms had their way,

 Would we expect to see, someday,